heycarsten/personal-page/README.md

 I do not have an external monitor at the moment, I plan to get one in the future when I am able.

-I have not included “tech stack” stuff here: programming languages, frameworks, libraries.
+I have not included "tech stack" stuff here: programming languages, frameworks, libraries.
 This stuff is forever in flux, sure I have my core knowledge of Ruby, JavaScript, Rails, Ember, Node, Python, etc. but I'm also interested in Rust, Elixir, TypeScript, React, Elm, Go, and so much more!
 I consider it my job to be open to working with any technology in the appropriate context.

 ## Me outside of tech